1. Home

 Adjust the temperature when you leave the house

-Now that you know how to save money with the best thermostat settings while you’re at home, here’s how to save even more money when you’re away from home.
-For the best results, we recommend the "8 is Great" rule.
+Now that you know how to save money with the best thermostat settings while you’re at home, here’s how to save even more money when you’re away from home by following the "8 is Great" rule.

-Adjust your temperature by 8 degrees when you know you’re leaving the house for at least four hours.
+Adjust your temperature by 8 degrees when you’re leaving the house for at least four hours.

 For example, if your thermostat is set at 78° F while at home during the summer, adjust it to 86° F before heading out.